 The feasibility of tagging juvenile shad with balloon tags will be investigated in Task 2.
 Should the feasibility effort prove actionable, five groups of juvenile shad will be tagged; the sample size for each group will be determined in consultation with the agencies.
 One group will be injected at each of the four passage routes, dam spill or gates, Station No. 1, Cabot Station and the downstream fish bypass.
-The final group will provide a control group and will be held in a 1000 gallon pump-through tank over the duration of the evaluation to investigate handling and tagging related mortality.
+The final group will provide a control group and will be held in a 1000 gallon pump through tank over the duration of the evaluation to investigate handling and tagging related mortality.

-The hydroacoustic, radiotelemetry and balloon tag data will be analyzed relative to passage route(s) timing, frequency, magnitude and survival.
+The hydroacoustic, radio telemetry and HI-Z Turb'N tag data will be analyzed relative to passage route(s) timing, frequency, magnitude and survival.
 This information will be compiled into a report and will include the methods used, results, a discussion and conclusions.

 FirstLight believes that the proposed level of effort will adequately address the study objectives.
-The estimated cost for the study is expected to be between \$250,000 and \$350,000, with much of the costs associated with equipment (hydroacoustic gear, radio tags, radio receivers, and PIT readers) and related fieldwork labor.
+The estimated cost for the study is expected to be between \$350,000 and \$450,000, with much of the costs associated with equipment (hydroacoustic gear, radio tags, radio receivers, and HI-Z Turb'N tags, and related fieldwork labor).

-The out-migration of juvenile American shad typically begins in September as water temperature begins to cool.
+The peak out-migration of juvenile American shad typically occurs in September and October as water temperature cools.
 However, recent work conducted by O'Donnell and Letcher (2008) in the Connecticut River suggests that the emigration starts as early as the middle of August.
 As such, the hydroacoustic monitoring equipment will be deployed, calibrated, and tested in the first half of August becoming operational no later than August 15th.
-The Phase 1 tagging feasibility evaluation will be conducted in September when the outmigration is expected to be at its peak.
-Targeting the peak outmigration for collection of Phase 1 test fish will minimize effort in the collection.
-Information collected in the concurrent hydroacoustic monitoring effort will help to pinpoint the peak migration.
-Phase 2 study tasks will be conducted during the out-migration season, August 15 through the end of October.
+Study tasks will be conducted during the out-migration season, August 15 through the end of October, 2014.

-Downstream American eel study efforts (Section 3.3.5) will require hydroacoustic monitoring.
-These two study efforts will overlap due to the overlap in timing of outmigration of adult silver phase eel and juvenile shad.
+Downstream American eel study (Study No. 3.3.5) will require hydroacoustic monitoring during roughly the same period because of overlap in the emigration periods of adult eel and juvenile shad.
 As such, these studies will be conducted concurrently, within the same study year, to take advantage of cost saving related to monitoring equipment rental, deployment, calibration, data management and analysis.